xStarbound/xStarbound/doc/lua/statuscontroller.md

 #### `bool` status.statPositive(`String` statName)

-Returns whether the stat value is greater than 0.
+Returns whether the stat value is greater than zero.

 ---